soundasleep/adaptorygame.com/_includes/press/description.md

 _Adaptory_ started as a prototype in February 2021.
 Once a fun gameplay loop was identified,
-_Stormcloak Games_ was founded in November 2021 to support full-time development of Adapatory as their first title.
+_Stormcloak Games_ was incorporated in November 2021 to support full-time development of Adaptory as their first title.

 The [first playable Adaptory release](https://stormcloak.games/2022/04/30/first-playable-release) was released to Patreons in April 2022,